bcgov/GDX-Analytics/testing/migration_tests/README.md

 ## Getting Help

-These scripts are intented for internal use.
+These scripts are intended for internal use.
 Please Contact the GDX Analtics Team for more information.

 ## Contributors